 Council members can participate in various hospitals setting and on various hospital committees, tasks forces and/or service line patient family advisory councils.
-Some of the committees that members can participate in are Patient Centered Outcomes Research Institute (PCORI) research projects, Patient, Ethics Committee, Patient Experience Committee and Nursing Education
+Some of the committees that members can participate in are Patient Centered Outcomes Research Institute (PCORI) research projects, Ethics Committee, and Health Literacy Committee.

-Committee.
 Some of our departments request that advisors participate as co-trainers for clinical and nonclinical staff, in-service programs, grand rounds, inter-professional rounding and health professional trainees.
-The Center for Patient and Families often ask advisors to share their narratives with departments that are considering Patient and Family Advisory Councils.